 It is possible to test an induction ventilation system in a number of different ways after installation has been completed.

 The simplest test uses cold smoke.
-A smoke machine will be set up at the most critical locations and will pollute the area with smoke for a pre-set time.
-The ventilation system will be activated and can be evaluated as to its efficiency in removing the smoke over a set period of time.
-Using cold smoke can also identify any blind spots within the system.
+A smoke machine can be set up at an agreed most critical location and will pollute the area with smoke for a pre-set time.
+The ventilation system will then be activated and can be evaluated as to its efficiency in removing the smoke over a set period of time.
+Using cold smoke can also identify any dead spots within the system.

-This test cannot evaluate the thermodynamic influences but these can be partly reproduced when cold smoke is combined with a small tray fire test.
+This test cannot evaluate the thermodynamic influences but these can be partly reproduced when a cold smoke test is combined with a small tray fire test.

 The most reliable test would obviously be when using real cars.
 However, this test is rather expensive, dangerous and can possibly harm the building.
 The thermodynamic influences are nonetheless fully present.

 Finally there is the hot smoke test.
-HC PS have carried out these tests successfully for a number of years.
-The thermodynamic
+PVE have carried out these tests successfully for a number of years.